metablaster/WindowsFirewallRuleset/Modules/Ruleset.Initialize/Help/en-US/Initialize-Service.md

 ### -Name

-Enter one or more services to configure
+Enter one or more service (short) names to configure

 ```yaml
 Type: System.String[]